 Discussion

 Single-shafted and fully bifurcated cervical ribs are not opposed binary states, but the endpoints on a morphological spectrum with many intermediate conditions.
 The development of a dorsal process or degree of bifurcation can vary greatly among the cervical vertebrae of a single individual.
-The Apatosaurus louisae holotype CM 3018 helpfully illustrates this point: the cervical ribs of C6 are truly but shallowly bifurcated, with a distinct notch between the dorsal process and the posterior shaft, but in most of the other cervical ribs the dorsal process is a low ridge or bump as in some cervicals of Dicraeosaurus (Figure 3B).
-(A roughly similar spectrum of cervical rib bifurcation is present in the holotype specimen of Zhuchengceratops, Xu et al. 2010.)
+The Apatosaurus louisae holotype CM 3018 helpfully illustrates this point: the cervical ribs of C6 are truly but shallowly bifurcated, with a distinct notch between the dorsal process and the posterior shaft, but in most of the other cervical ribs, the dorsal process is a low ridge or bump, as in some cervicals of Dicraeosaurus (Figure 3B).
+(A roughly similar spectrum of cervical rib bifurcation is present in the holotype specimen of Zhuchengceratops; Xu et al. 2010.)
 Even more deeply bifurcated cervical ribs are present in the referred Apatosaurus louisae specimen MWC 5659, and in BYU 18531.

-The best examples we have found of bifurcated cervical ribs in apatosaurines are in the Apatosaurus louisae holotype (CM 3018) and referred specimens (MWC 1946, 5659), and in BYU 18531, for which a full description is in progress (Colin Boisvert, pers. comm., 2023).
+The best examples we have found of bifurcated cervical ribs in apatosaurines are in the Apatosaurus louisae holotype (CM 3018) and referred specimens (MWC 1946, 5659), as well as in BYU 18531, for which a full description is in progress (Colin Boisvert, pers. comm., 2023).
 The prominent dorsal process in a cervical rib of Brontosaurus parvus CM 555 shows that at least the potential for bifurcation was present in both Apatosaurus and Brontosaurus.

 Wedel et al. (2000) proposed that the cervical rib shafts of sauropods were ossified tendons.
 That hypothesis has been confirmed by numerous histological studies (Cerda 2009, Klein et al. 2012, Lacovara et al. 2014, Brum et al. 2021).
 In birds, the cervical ribs (= costal processes) serve as the insertions of the flexor colli lateralis and longus colli ventralis muscles (Zweers et al. 1987), and presumably the cervical ribs of sauropods served the same function (Wedel and Sanders 2002, Taylor and Wedel 2013).
 The most straightforward inference is that bifurcated cervical ribs were produced when two of the muscles that inserted on the ribs pulled in divergent directions.